Grassyloki/WinVDDB/README.md

 **Note:** Use auto-login cautiously on unsecured systems.

-## Configuration:

-Main configuration is in Run-VirtualDesktopsDisplayBoard.ps1.
-This script sets up virtual desktops and launches programs.

 ## File Descriptions:

+1. Launch-DisplayBoard.ps1: Launcher script that switches to desktop 1
+    and starts the main script.
-1. Run-VirtualDesktopsDisplayBoard.ps1: Main script that initializes
+2. Run-VirtualDesktopsDisplayBoard.ps1: Main script that initializes
     the system, creates virtual desktops, and launches programs.
-2. DesktopSwitchingFunctions.ahk: Handles desktop rotation,
+3. DesktopSwitchingFunctions.ahk: Handles desktop rotation,
     pause/resume functionality, and custom actions per desktop.
-3. Setup-ProgramsOnVirtualDesktops.ahk: Helper script to launch
+4. Setup-ProgramsOnVirtualDesktops.ahk: Helper script to launch
-    programs on specific virtual desktops.
+    programs on specific virtual desktops and execute post-launch key sequences.
-4. DailySystemReboot.ps1: Manages daily system reboot for maintenance.
+5. DailySystemReboot.ps1: Manages daily system updates via winget and reboots for maintenance.
-5. VirtualDesktopAccessor.dll: Required DLL for interacting with Windows virtual desktops.
+6. VirtualDesktopAccessor.dll: Required DLL for interacting with Windows virtual desktops.

-## Customization:

-### Changing Rotation Interval:

-In DesktopSwitchingFunctions.ahk, modify:

-    global displayTime := 120000  ; Time in milliseconds (120000 = 2 minutes)

-### Custom Actions Per Desktop:

-In DesktopSwitchingFunctions.ahk, the desktopActions array defines actions for each desktop:

-    global desktopActions := []
-    desktopActions.Push({count: 0, action: ""})  ; Desktop 1: No action
-    desktopActions.Push({count: 0, action: ""})  ; Desktop 2: No action
-    desktopActions.Push({count: 0, action: ""})  ; Desktop 3: No action
-    desktopActions.Push({count: 8, action: "Send, {F5}"})  ; Desktop 4: Press F5 every 8 switches
-    desktopActions.Push({count: 0, action: ""})  ; Desktop 5: No action
-    desktopActions.Push({count: 0, action: ""})  ; Desktop 6: No action

-This array initializes actions for each desktop.
-Each entry represents a desktop and specifies:

--   `count`: How many rotations before the action is triggered (0 means no action)
--   `action`: The AutoHotkey command to execute when triggered

-In the example, Desktop 4 is set to press F5 (refresh) every 8 rotations.
-You can customize these actions for each desktop as needed.
+7. JSON.ahk: JSON parsing library for AHK.
+8.  config.toml: Configuration file for all settings.

+## New Features in This Version:

+- TOML configuration file for all settings
+- Number key (2-9) shortcuts to manually select a desktop
+- Post-launch key sequences for applications
+- Winget upgrades before system reboot
+- Launcher script that activates on desktop 1

 ## Troubleshooting: